DeviceTwin/ControlUnit/README.md

 # ControlUnit_HW

-The software found in ControlUnit_SW
-This is a part of my Digital Twin project.
-See more www.DeviceTwin.net webpage.

-This is my first PCB what I ordered from PCB factory.
-Also this is my first SMD designed PCM board.
+:one: This is my first PCB design what I ordered from real PCB factory.<br>
+:two: Also this is my first PCB what I soldering using reflow owen.